Welcome to our Central Fire

 Her gathered wisdom helps to inspire people to live fully through her practices as an Outdoor Educator, Conscious Dance Facilitator, and as a Holistic Practitioner (Birth Doula and Hakomi- Body Centered Psychotherapy).

-Vanya is currently taking time off to take care of her newborn son.
+Vanya is currently taking time off to take care of her newborn son, and loves to bring him to visit WOLF.

 Frank Doss has been part of Wisdom of the Earth adventures since the beginning, when we were just starting out and he was living on Ingrid and Jean-Claude’s land.
 Back then, he helped lead a regular Friday program for youth as well as other programs, and taught about edible/medicinal plants, fire making, navigation, living outdoors long-term, as well as martial arts and the ever-popular outdoor Ninja Camp.
 Frank has extensive knowledge and understanding of living connected to nature, both self-taught and from mentors in his youth and beyond.
 He now lives in the Comox Valley, where he runs the Matsukaze Dojo, when he is not wandering the forests or walking the length of Vancouver Island.
 He is a popular guest instructor when he’s in the area, and has helped the WOLF Kids make beautiful bamboo flutes.